bchoi12/bchoi12.github.io/about.md

 ---
 layout: pagenocomments
-title: About
+title: Where did the Past Go?
 ---

-## Where did the Past Go?

 Hey!
 I'm not sure how you stumbled upon this page, but I hope you enjoy this blog.